peacey/split-vpn/ipsets/README.md

 	cp VPN_domains.conf.sample VPN_domains.conf
 	```
 3. Edit the `VPN_domains.conf` file with your desired settings.
 	* If you are using pihole on the UDM instead of the built-in dnsmasq server, then uncomment the pihole settings and comment out the dnsmasq settings.
 The pihole container must be running in host network mode.
-See ... below.
+See [the instructions here](../pihole-host-mode/Pihole-Host-Mode.md).
 4. Run `./add-dnsmasq-ipsets.sh` and make sure there are no errors.
 	* At this point, you can test if the ipsets and dns server are set up correctly by following the instructions [below](#how-to-test-if-the-dns-server-is-setup-correctly).
 5. Modify your `vpn.conf` file for your VPN client.